How to Be a Landlord: Top 12 Tips for Success

-Education doesn’t end with high school or college — it simply becomes more important.
-(Click here to tweet this quote!)
+Education doesn’t end with high school or college—it simply becomes more important.

 9.)
 Create a Policy & Stick to it

 If you are running your rental business off the top of your head, making up the rules as you go, you are opening yourself up for a lot of hassle.
-Tenants will know if you are making rules up on the spot (no, you cannot pay rent in quarters) so having a written policy — that your tenant has — will make life much easier.
+Tenants will know if you are making rules up on the spot (no, you cannot pay rent in quarters) so having a written policy—that your tenant has access to—will make life much easier.
 Rather than trying to explain why a certain action is not allowed, you simply can refer to the policy.

 8.)
 Quality Product = Quality Tenants

-While this isn’t a hard and fast perfect rule, in general the quality of your tenant will depend largely on the quality of the home you are providing.
-I’m not suggesting that you offer granite counters in your Section 8 rental — but providing a better-than-average home you will set a standard for the kind of tenant you attract and keep.
+While this isn’t a hard and fast, perfect rule, generally the quality of your tenant will depend largely on the quality of the home you are providing.
+I’m not suggesting that you offer granite counters in your Section 8 rental—but by providing a better-than-average home, you will set a standard for the kind of tenant you attract and keep.
 As a landlord, your product is not only the rental itself.
-Your business is part of the product, and the way you run your business will affect how your tenant views your product.
-Fix repairs promptly (hire it or not), maintain strict professionalism, and stay organized.
+Your business is also part of the product, and the way you run your business will affect how your tenant views your product.
+Fix repairs promptly (hire out or not), maintain strict professionalism, and stay organized.

 7.)
 Set Office Hours